pingcap/docs/tidb-cloud/troubleshoot-import-access-denied-error.md

 There are more than one way to encrypt an S3 bucket.
 When you try to access the objects in a bucket, the role you have created must have the permission to access the encryption key for data decryption.
 Otherwise, the `AccessDenied` error occurs.

-To check the encryption type of your bucket, open the Amazon S3 console in the AWS Management console, choose the name of the target bucket, choose **Properties**, and you will see the **Default encryption** page that shows the encryption type of the bucket.
+To check the encryption type of your bucket, open the Amazon S3 console in the AWS Management console and click **Buckets** on the left navigation bar, choose the name of the target bucket, choose **Properties**, and you will see the **Default encryption** area that shows the encryption type of the bucket.

 There are two types of server-side encryption: Amazon S3-managed key (SSE-S3) and AWS Key Management Service (SSE-KMS).
 For SSE-S3, further check is not needed because this encryption type does not cause access denied errors.
 For SSE-KMS, you need to check the following:

-- If the AWS KMS key ARN on the page is displayed in black without an underline, the AWS KMS key is an AWS-managed key (aws/s3).
+- If the AWS KMS key ARN in the area is displayed in black without an underline, the AWS KMS key is an AWS-managed key (aws/s3).
-- If the AWS KMS key ARN on the page is displayed in blue with an underline, click the key ARN to see the specific encryption type.
+- If the AWS KMS key ARN in the area is displayed in blue with an underline, click on the key ARN to open the key information page.
+Check the left navigation bar to see the specific encryption type.
 It might be an AWS managed key (aws/s3) or a customer-managed key.

 <details>
 <summary>For the AWS managed key (aws/s3) in SSE-KMS</summary>

 In this situation, if the `AccessDenied` error occurs, the reason might be that the key is read-only and cross-account permission grants are not allowed.
 See the AWS article [Why are cross-account users getting Access Denied errors when they try to access S3 objects encrypted by a custom AWS KMS key](https://aws.amazon.com/premiumsupport/knowledge-center/cross-account-access-denied-error-s3/) for details.

-To solve the access denied error, click **Edit** in the upper-right corner of the **Default encryption** page, and change the AWS KMS key to "Choose from your AWS KMS keys" or "Enter AWS KMS key ARN", or change the server-side encryption method to "AWS S3 Managed Key (SSE-S3).
+To solve the access denied error, click **Edit** in the upper-right corner of the **Default encryption** area, and change the AWS KMS key to "Choose from your AWS KMS keys" or "Enter AWS KMS key ARN", or change the server-side encryption method to "AWS S3 Managed Key (SSE-S3).
 In addition to this method, you can also create a new bucket and use the custom-managed key or the SSE-S3 encryption method.
 </details>

 <details>
 <summary>For the customer-managed key in SSE-KMS</summary>

 To solve the `AccessDenied` error in this situation, click the key ARN or manually find the key in KMS.
 A **Key users** page is displayed.
-Click **Add** in the upper-right corner of the page to add the role you have used to import data to TiDB Cloud.
+Click **Add** in the upper-right corner of the area to add the role you have used to import data to TiDB Cloud.
 Then, try importing data again.

 </details>